andrewdavidmackenzie/flow/docs/developing/building.md

 `make`

 **NOTE**
-The first time you build, it will take a long time.
-This is due to a large number of function implementations in the `flowstdlib` standard library - each being compiled to WASM as individual projects.
+The first time you build (using `make` or `make all`), it will take a long time.
+This is due the function implementations in the `flowstdlib` standard library being compiled to WASM.
 After the first build, dependencies are tracked by the `flowc` compiler and implementations are only re-compiled when required.

 ## Make docs or guide changes
 After a PR is merged, and the build of `master` succeeds, the guide is rebuilt and the resulting html is deployed for